Idaho nuclear waste treatment plant could start in December - Local News 8

 Idaho nuclear waste treatment plant could start in December

-BOISE, Idaho (AP) — A nuclear waste treatment plant in eastern Idaho designed to treat 900,000 gallons (3.4 million liters) of sodium-bearing, radioactive waste that has had numerous setbacks will likely start operating in early December, a U.S. Department of Energy official said Wednesday.
+IDAHO FALLS, Idaho (AP) — A nuclear waste treatment plant in eastern Idaho designed to treat 900,000 gallons of sodium-bearing, radioactive waste that has had numerous setbacks will likely start operating in early December, a U.S. Department of Energy official said Wednesday.

 “We have every confidence that we will be operating in December,” she told members of the Leadership in Nuclear Energy Commission during an online meeting.